robified/cc_react_components/README.md

 # cc_react_components

-This repo consists of me working on miscellaneous projects using NodeJS, JavaScript, JSX, and ReactJS.
+This repo consists of me working on miscellaneous projects using NodeJS, JavaScript, JSX, ReactJS, and Semantic UI.

 Concepts learned: